 |Herb Kit Fee||Students enrolled in the following herbal medicine courses:

 HRB 642 $220

 HRB 705 $180

 Due to international customs requirements, we do not ship herb kits outside of the United States

 |Credit Card Adjustment Fee||2.75% of amount paid by credit card|

 Graduates of the program are eligible for certification as an Ayurvedic Lifestyle Consultant with the Association of Ayurvedic Professionals of North America (AAPNA).

-A number of career opportunities are available to graduates of the Ayurvedic Wellness Practices PBC program, as they will be well positioned to serve as practitioners, guides, coaches, and educators in settings such as:
+A number of career opportunities are available to graduates of the Ayurvedic Wellness Practices program, as they will be well positioned to serve as practitioners, guides, coaches, and educators in settings such as: